geek-vikas/multi-date-picker/README.md

 `selectedDates`
 `enableMultiSelect`

-With this in place you can almost implement every requirement.
+With this in place, you can almost implement every requirement.

 ```dart
    import 'package:multi_date_picker/multi_date_picker.dart';